 The gap in data for 2020/21 is due to the Coronavirus pandemic when data was not collected in schools due to school closures.
 Nationally, increases in child obesity and severe obesity prevalence in 2020 to 2021, follow the COVID-19 pandemic which resulted in school closures and other public health measures.
 More data is needed to know whether this is a long-term increase.
 (OHID - NCMP changes in the prevalence of child obesity between 2019 to 2020 and 2020 to 2021).

-Looking at sub-city wards, based on pre-2023 ward boundaries, in Southampton by NCMP school weight measurements for 2018/19 to 2020/21, the prevalence range (highest and lowest) for Reception Year by BMI category are:
+Looking at sub city areas, wards in Southampton by NCMP school weight measurements for three years between 2017-18-2019/20 and 2022/23-2024/25, the prevalence range (highest and lowest) for Reception Year by BMI category are:

 For adults, overweight and obesity are significant health issues across the life course and into old age.
 Carrying excess weight can have significant implications for an individual’s physical and mental health.
 There isn’t a single intervention that can tackle obesity on its own, at population or at an individual level.
 Causes of obesity are multi-factorial, including biological, physiological, psycho-social, behavioural and environmental factors.